As you explore job roles, are you curious about the difference between a business analyst and a subject matter expert (SME)?

-Can you briefly explain the differences between a subject matter expert and a business analyst?
+Are you unsure if your skills qualify you as a subject matter expert or a business analyst?

 The Business Analyst Role